schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Nutrition

-A civilised insurance underwriter prepares at a utility room.
+A civilised insurance underwriter prepares at an utility room.

 ## Crypto Commune